zanedr/front-end-submissions-public/1706/mod-1/number-guesser/lola-brenner.md

 ## Student:
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

+- needs a pass to clean up HTML, avoid unnecessary nesting
+- Be mindful of small details of comp
+- alphabetize CSS properties within CSS rules
+- work on locking in understanding and implementation of CSS positioning
+- work to lock in HTML and CSS best practices and understanding
+- good refactoring instincts in JS, keep it up!
+- it was clear that the most care and craft was focused on the JS, make sure that HTML and CSS don't fall by the wayside -- they're important, too
+- good work!

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

 * Novice
-* Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

-## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic

-*